Revelation 2 – 3

 Philadelphia: The Recovery of the Truth

 ¶ 7a And to the angel of the assembly in Philadelphia [‘brotherly love’] write: These things saith (1) the holy, the true; (2) he that has the key of David, (3) he who opens and no one shall shut, and shuts and no one shall open: v.7 Greeting and Presentation of Christ.
-Philadelphia is characterized by a practical expression of love and unity (see Eph.
+Philadelphia is characterized by a practical expression of love and unity as the name suggests (see Eph.
 4:2-3).
 A moral progression is seen with this company, reflected in the way Christ presents Himself to Philadelphia:

 1. “The holy, the true”.
 Their hearts were engaged with Christ, and they got a sense of who He is as the Holy one and true.
 This led them to separate from anything inconsistent with Christ (2 Tim 2:21).
 This was very painful (see reward, v.12).